dh85/SpotifyWebAPI/README.md

 - 📄 **Pagination Helpers**: AsyncSequences for streaming large collections of data effortlessly.
 - 🔌 **Offline Mode**: Toggle network access for testing or low-data environments.
 - ⚡ **Performance Optimised**: Uses modern Swift features like `consuming` parameters and Regex literals for maximum efficiency.
+- 🔐 **Secure Token Storage**: Defaults to Keychain on Apple platforms and restricted-file storage on Linux; plug in your own `TokenStore` if you need envelope encryption.

 ## Requirements